100 years POSSEHL-Foundation

 The number of applications to help preserving listed houses is in fact declining, the Old Town of Lübeck has already been renovated in many areas.
 The cityscape has become more and more beautiful since the 1980s, and I think we can be very proud of our UNESCO World Heritage Site today.
 What will never stop, however, is the restoration of the great cultural monuments.
 These include the brick churches of the Old Town, which, despite the great commitment of the church, will always need the help of foundations.
 Recent funding applications are increasingly concerned with the knowledge of our (construction) history, new media and the digitilization of cultural goods, so that future generations can also appreciate the world heritage and preserve it with pleasure.

-The Foundation has achieved a lot and supported many projects in the last 100 years.
+The Foundation has achieved a lot and supported many projects so far.
 Are there any plans for the future?

 Well, our foundation's work always depends on the applications submitted, and our historical foundation goals still apply today.
 We help to preserve the beautiful cityscape, support charitable institutions in Lübeck, cultivate art and science, promote youth and alleviate the plight of those in need.
 This will not change in the future.
 But there is a new development: in the future, we also want to support projects that do not only work in Lübeck, but also beyond Lübeck's borders to draw attention to Lübeck from the outside.
 This year, for the first time, we are awarding the International Possehl Art Prize for Contemporary Artists, which, in conjunction with the Art Prize for Lübeck Artists, will make our city appear in a new light.
 We also support the youth network SAME, the Solidarity Action Day Movement Europe, which is based in Lübeck with its office and is committed to intercultural exchange and international solidarity in Europe.
 This makes Lübeck a meeting place for young people from all over Europe to exchange views on political and social issues for the future.
 This is a real pleasure for us as a foundation, as well as for me personally!